deepmodeling/jax-fem/demos/fem/poisson/README.md

 dirichlet_bc_info = [location_fns, vecs, value_fns]
 ```

-Define Neumann boundary value $$t$$.
+Define Neumann boundary value $t$.
 Note that Neumann values are not imposed component-wisely as what we did in Dirichlet values.
 Rather, Neumann values are imposed with a vector value.
 This is why `neumann_val` returns a shape `(1,)` array, rather than a scalar value.
 ```python
 def neumann_val(point):
     return np.array([np.sin(5.*point[0])])